 CQH has zero-debt in addition to ample cash to cover its short-term liabilities.
 Its safe operations reduces risk for the company and shareholders, though, some level of debt could also ramp up earnings growth and operational efficiency.
 Keep in mind I haven’t considered other factors such as how CQH has performed in the past.
 You should continue to research Cheniere Energy Partners Holdings to get a more holistic view of the stock by looking at:

 - Future Outlook: What are well-informed industry analysts predicting for CQH’s future growth?
 Take a look at our free research report of analyst consensus for CQH’s outlook.

 - Valuation: What is CQH worth today?
-Even if the stock is a cash cow, it’s not worth an infinite price.
+Is the stock undervalued, even when its growth outlook is factored into its intrinsic value?
 The intrinsic value infographic in our free research report helps visualize whether CQH is currently mispriced by the market.

 To help readers see pass the short term volatility of the financial market, we aim to bring you a long-term focused research analysis purely driven by fundamental data.
 Note that our analysis does not factor in the latest price sensitive company announcements.

 The author is an independent contributor and at the time of publication had no position in the stocks mentioned.